 Nowadays, garbage management has become a significant problem worldwide.
 But we can help by starting at the smallest level, i.e., household garbage management.
-Managing waste in smaller proportions is quite convenient, but many people are unable to accomplish even that.
-Hence, for them, garbage management is a big problem.
+Managing waste in smaller proportions is quite convenient, but many people cannot accomplish that.
+Hence, garbage management is a big problem for them.
+One way to ease this problem would be the use of dumpsters.
+But picking the right kind could be taxing as well as overwhelming.
+Here are a few points to consider while hiring a residential dumpster.

 Nature of Garbage Materials